 Why does the library have a 3-D printer?
 Besides being awesomely fun?
 Libraries across the United States are getting 3-D printers as part of a push to become "maker spaces" in our communities.
 Libraries are incubators of ideas?
 Absolutely!
 We are not your fuddy-duddy library!

 What kind of 3-D printer does the library have?
-We have two Lulzbot TAZ 6 printer and one Lulzbot TAZ Workhorse with 1.75 mm filament in a variety of colors.
+We have one Lulzbot TAZ 6 printer and one Lulzbot TAZ Workhorse with 1.75 mm filament in a variety of colors.

 Who gets to use the printer?
 Right now, our expectation is that staff will assist with printing.
 As individuals get trained in how to use the machine, they will be allowed to use it on their own.

 MEDIUM OBJECTS 25 to 50 grams $5.00

 EXTRA LARGE OBJECTS over 75 grams $0.15 per gram